Super Fun 21 Blackjack – Free Game, Rules, Strategy & Payouts

-Super Fun 21 is different than your standard blackjack game.
+Super Fun 21 is a blackjack variant that is much different than your standard blackjack game.
 There are bonus payouts for making different hands, and players are not paid your traditional 3:2 or even 6:5 for a blackjack.
 Players receive a much worse payout than that.

 How to Play Super Fun 21

 The idea behind Super Fun 21 is to beat the dealer’s hand.
 You accomplish that by having a hand totaled at a larger number of points.
 For example, if the dealer has a 17, you want to have a hand valued at 18.
 The value of each card/hand will be indicated by the number on it.
 A 2 is worth 2 points, 6 worth 6 points, 10 worth 10 points, and so on.
 Aces are worth 1 or 11 points, and paint cards are worth 10 points.
 The dealer can also bust (exceed 21 points), in which case it doesn’t matter what the value of your hand is, so long as you don’t bust first.